mjstewart/fakesmtp-web/README.md

 ### API URL and port settings

 `http://localhost:60500` is used by default to prevent port clashes on the host machine.
-The docker port mappings must NOT be changed as the ui code contained within the docker image is hard coded with this port for convenience.
+The docker port mappings must NOT be changed as the ui is a SPA (Single page application).
+This means webpack injects the API endpoints when the bundle is built.

 If you wish to deploy on a different IP and port, you'll have to manually build the project.
 See [Build custom docker image](#Build-custom-docker-image)